-- The new playground programme be Tikipunga, Tutukaka Green (subject to outcome of RMP), Onerahi (Yr1, Yr4, Yr6) - 2.
-The Youth Activity Zones (described as Community Amenities in the LTP) programme be Waipu, Kamo, Otangarei in Yr2, Yr4, Yr6. - 3.
+The new playground programme is Tikipunga, Tutukaka Green (subject to outcome of RMP), Onerahi (Yr1, Yr4, Yr6)

+The Youth Activity Zones (described as Community Amenities in the LTP) programme be Waipu, Kamo, Otangarei in Yr2, Yr4, Yr6.

+- The budget available for the Waipu Youth acitivty zone be reallocated to purchasing land and that the community apply for funding via the contestable facilities partnership fund for the park build - 2.
 Council notes all other submissions and that no changes are made to the draft 2018-2028 Long Term Plan.